 1. Floor Lifts:

 It is an effective pelvic floor exercise that strengthens the muscles.
-The lower back and arms are involved in this exercise, and therefore tones and strengthens the area.
+The lower back and arms are involved in this exercise, being toned and strengthened as well.

 - Lie on your back with knees bent and feet flat on the surface.

-- Inhale by engaging your pelvic floor and lifting your hips
+- Inhale while engaging your pelvic floor and lifting your hips

 - Continue breathing and hold for about ten seconds.